Semiconductor Crystals

 Figure 8.
 Diamonds might be a girl's best friend, but their crystalline structure is closely related to the zincblende structure.

 The zincblende structure is described by two interpenetrating face-centred cubic lattices.
-One type of atom is located on one of the face-centre cubic lattices and the second type of atom is located on another face-centre cubic lattice which is displaced by 1/4( ) as can be seen in the 3d model in Figure 8 where the two lattices are coloured orange and blue to distinguish them.
+One type of atom is located on one of the face-centre cubic lattices and the second type of atom is located on another face-centre cubic lattice which is displaced by 1/4( a , a , a ) as can be seen in the 3d model in Figure 8 where the two lattices are coloured orange and blue to distinguish them.

 Figure 8.
 3D model of Zincblende structure.